Four Americas: Introducing the U.S. Political Compass

 Overview of the Framework

-Pew Research Center Survey Shows Populism as Part of a Complex Political Landscape
+A Pew Research Center Survey Shows Populism as Part of a Complex Political Landscape

 Despite surveys having found broad support for a third party outside the two major ones, the study shows that there's no magic middle.
 In fact, the study finds that the three groups with the most self-identified independents "have very little in common politically."
 (Montanaro, 2021, para.
 5)